Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 5 Januari 2026 16.43.17 UTC
+- WIB: Senin, 5 Januari 2026 17.37.59 UTC
-- WITA: Senin, 5 Januari 2026 17.43.17 UTC
+- WITA: Senin, 5 Januari 2026 18.37.59 UTC
-- WIT: Senin, 5 Januari 2026 18.43.17 UTC
+- WIT: Senin, 5 Januari 2026 19.37.59 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: technology
+Kategori: inspirational